Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

 To this day, it is still a common occurrence that a person in the Philippines is feared, beaten, or murdered for being a suspected aswang.

-9. Mangangayoma is a person who makes love charms out of herbs, stones, or wood to deceive people and causing lovers to be madly obsessed.
+9. Mangangayoma is a person who makes love charms out of herbs, stones, or wood to deceive people and cause lovers to be madly obsessed.

 Gayuma is known today as a Filipino love spell, and the witches utilizing them are called nanggagayuma.